 If you are not performing construction type work, you may be able to apply for extraterritorial coverage.
 To do this, contact your workers' compensation insurance company informing them of your plans.
 They will petition Montana for extraterritorial coverage.
 Montana will notify you by mail whether the request is approved or denied.

 Extraterritorial agreements allow an employer to bring/send employees to another state without being required to purchase workers' compensation insurance in that other state for a temporary period of time.
 Most all businesses are eligible for extraterritorial coverage, although Montana does not recognize other state's workers' compensation policies within the construction industry.

-Montana has ET agreements with eight states.
-They are North Dakota, South Dakota, Oregon, Idaho, Washington, Nevada, Wyoming, and Utah.
+Montana has ET agreements with seven states.
+They are North Dakota, South Dakota, Oregon, Idaho, Washington, Wyoming, and Utah.
 The general rule is an employer may operate in another state for six months.
 We all know every good rule has at least one exception.
 The table below lists all the states we have reciprocal agreements with and indicates those that have exceptions.